-By default all ZFS snapshots for a dataset underlying an SMB share path are presented to SMB clients through the volume shadow copy service (or accessible directly via SMB if the hidden ZFS snapshot directory is located within the path of the SMB share).
+By default, all ZFS snapshots for a dataset underlying an SMB share path are presented to SMB clients through the volume shadow copy service (or accessible directly with SMB if the hidden ZFS snapshot directory is located within the path of the SMB share).

-Before using shadow copies with TrueNAS, be aware of the following caveats:
+Before using shadow copies with TrueNAS, be aware of these caveats:

 Shadow copy support only works for ZFS pools or datasets.